CPonty/PringleCV/README.md

 PringleCV
 =============

-A monolithic OpenCV + Flask computer vision webserver built to assist viewing, tracking and localising a painted / labelled pringle can in 3D space.
-Telemetry is available to external agents via a local Mosquitto server (MQTT)
+An OpenCV-based computer vision application inspired by ReacTIVision.
+PringleCV assists viewing, tracking and localising a painted / labelled can in 3D space using a single, low-cost webcam.
+Telemetry is available to external agents via a local Mosquitto server (MQTT) and UDP broadcast.